Frederic1000/gluci-clock/README.md

 You shouldn't need to change the other parameters.

-If you need to return to this interface, just click multiple times on the reset button of the ESP32, and Gluci-clock will open its own Wi-Fi configuration network.
+The configuration portal should be lanched automatically at power-up, then the program will run after a few minutes.
+If you need to force returning to this interface, just click multiple times on the reset button of the ESP32, and Gluci-clock will open its own Wi-Fi configuration network.

 ### Materials needed: